EPA cuts may be deeper than previously reported

 - Massive layoffs at the EPA could have a big impact on military veterans employed by the agency

-(CNN)Cuts at the Environmental Protection Agency could be more significant than originally thought, meaning deeper cuts than the up to 25% of the agency's budget that's already been reported, according to a source close to the EPA.
+Washington (CNN)Cuts at the Environmental Protection Agency could be more significant than originally thought, meaning deeper cuts than the up to 25% of the agency's budget that's already been reported, according to a source close to the EPA.

 Discussions are ongoing regarding these cuts, which are expected to include grants to states aimed at protecting air, water and land.